-What’s unusual is that poison ivy doesn’t contain a toxin – and it kills in a way that’s contrary to almost everything we know about toxins in plants.
+Poison ivy doesn’t contain a toxin.
+Plus, it kills in a way that’s contrary to almost everything we know about toxins in plants.

 Poison Ivy Basics

 It turns out that poison ivy is deadly because of an oil within the plant called urushiol.
 This oil isn’t a toxin.
 It’s a relatively harmless compound, except for the fact that most people’s bodies have an adverse reaction to it.

 A good analogy here are allergies to tree pollen or house cats.
 Petting a cat is pretty harmless unless you happen to be allergic to cats.
 If you are allergic to the felines, your body overreacts to what it thinks is a threat – and you break out in rashes, itching and, in the worst case scenario, anaphylaxis (which can hinder your ability to breath and can send the body into shock).

 Urushiol is somewhat similar in that it’s more of an allergen.
 The first time someone gets urushiol oil from poison ivy on their skin, they may not react at all.
 The body has never encountered the compound and doesn’t have antibodies to mount a decent defense.
 It may take a week or more for your body to produce enough antibodies for a rash or othe reaction to occur.
 The initial response to the plants oils can be delayed, but when you have had enough exposure to build antibodies, you get a quicker reaction each time you’re exposed after that.